Please note that the Midterm Check-In is not available during the Summer term.

 The Midterm Check-In is the opportunity for interested instructors to collect midterm feedback in their course(s) using the Your Feedback system [i.e., the online system used at Western to administer the end of course Student Questionnaire on Courses and Teaching (SQCT) - feedback.uwo.ca].

-For instructors who want to opt-in to the Midterm Check-In and select questions, the instructor selection window for Winter 2018 is January 22 to February 9.
+For instructors who want to opt-in to the Midterm Check-In and select questions, the instructor selection window for Fall 2018 is September 24th to October 12th.
 Instructions on opting in and selecting questions for the Midterm Check-In are available at http://www.yourfeedback.uwo.ca/instructorsMidtermguide.cfm

 Please note that only the instructor will have access to her/his Midterm Check-In results.

 If you want to opt-in to the Midterm Check-In for a course, you need to select at least one question from the Midterm Check-In question pool.
 You can select up to 28 questions from the question pool (which contains 28 questions).